larrytheliquid/generic-reuse/ArtifactOverview.md

 terms inferrable by a sufficiently advanced unification algorithm, which is not currently implemented by Cedille.
 Hence, the Cedille code is more verbose, but we did our best to use type synonyms where possible to maintain the readability of our code.
+Futher details about Cedille syntax can be found in Section 2.1 and Figure 2 of the paper.

 Cedille's syntax distinguishes type application from term application, where type application uses a center dot.
 For